-27 Feb Castle logging tests public land law
+27 Feb Castle logging tests public lands law

 Regulated access to public land in Alberta has undergone a major overhaul.
 As of September 2011, the Public Lands Administration Regulation is in force under the Public Lands Act.
 The new Regulation consolidates a patchwork of existing access regulations and provides sweeping new powers.
 The first enforcement action triggered by the Regulation in 2012 looks like a test case.

 A major reason for the new regulation is a shift in the issues facing public land managers: from managing resource development to managing use by the general public.
 Themaintained by Sustainable Resource Development (SRD) runs as follows:

 “Why do we need new regulations for public land?”

 - Sixty years ago, when the Public Lands Act was created, it was mainly to support development and use of public land, for example, to issue approvals for grazing and oil and gas.
 It was limited in managing the use of vacant public land.